Configure MapR Cluster

 <yarn logs path>/<user>/<log dir suffix>

-• Default: yarn logs command searches current user path
+- Default: yarn logs command searches current

-• To see logs for jobs submitted by another user:
+path - To see logs for jobs submitted by another user:

 $ yarn logs -applicationID <ID> -appOwner <user>